 Group discounts available.

 The course is divided into four sessions.
-The first two (morning) sessions examine China’s political system and policy making architecture.
+The first session examines China’s political system and policy making architecture.
 The second session examines institutional changes that have made the Chinese Party-state a sophisticated policymaking machine that increasingly presents itself as an alternative to Western liberal democratic models.

-The afternoon sessions consider major public policy challenges confronting the Party today, including inequality, , the environment, social welfare, ethnic unrest and foreign policy, and the implications of China’s policy choices for Australia.
+The following sessions consider major public policy challenges confronting the Party today, including inequality, the environment, social welfare, ethnic unrest and foreign policy, and the implications of China’s policy choices for Australia.

 Participants will gain:

 - An understanding of how policy is made and implemented in the PRC.